Once upon a time...

 You want mundane data too?
 In that case...

 New York Times bestselling author Anne Bishop is the winner of the RT Book Reviews 2013 Career Achievement Award in Sci-Fi/Fantasy.
 She is also the winner of the William L. Crawford Memorial Fantasy Award for the Black Jewels Trilogy.
-Her most recent novel is Vision in Silver, the third book in Anne’s urban fantasy series set in a re-imagined Earth.
+Her most recent novel is Marked in Flesh, the fourth book in Anne’s urban fantasy series set in a re-imagined Earth.
 When she’s not communing with the Others, Anne enjoys gardening, reading, and music.
 Since you're reading this, there's no point in telling you to visit her website at www.annebishop.com.